jsmarier-courses/midterm-project-Samypoirier/mpad2003_midterm_SamyPoirier.md

 With the cleaned dataset, exploratory data analysis was performed to reveal key trends, categories, and anomalies.

 1. **Pivot Table**:
-   - Created a pivot table summarizing service request counts by type using COUNTA, showing Garbage and Recycling as the most common request, with 10,257 entries making up 35.94% of total requests.
+   - Created a pivot table summarizing service request counts by type using COUNTA, showing Garbage and Recycling as the most common request.

 2. **Exploratory Chart**:
    - A pie chart was generated to visualize service request types.
 Garbage and Recycling was the dominant category, underscoring potential waste management issues.

 3. **Analysis and Key Findings**:
    - **Why These Variables?**: "Type" was chosen due to its relevance in understanding resident needs, aiding the city in prioritizing resources.
-Submission “Channel” provides insights into resident preferences.
    - **Standout Statistic**: The high volume of Garbage and Recycling requests suggests challenges in waste collection and recycling.
    - **Potential Story**: Data suggests dissatisfaction with waste management services, pointing toward possible improvements in infrastructure and public awareness.